-Initial calibration was verified by a second source standard (ICV) for each target analyte on 08-26-22.
-Percent difference between initial calibration response factors (Average response factors) and the response factors calculated for each analyte were less than 15%.
+Initial calibration was verified by a second source standard (ICV) for each target analyte on 08-26-22 and 08-23-21.
+Percent difference between initial calibration response factors (Average response factors) and the response factors calculated for each analyte were less than 15% in both columns.

 Continuing calibration standards were analyzed at 10-injections interval.
-A total of four continuing calibration standards were analyzed on 05-15-23 and 05-16-23, bracketing the analyses of samples and all the QC samples.
+A total of four continuing calibration standards were analyzed on 05-22-23 and 05-23-23, bracketing the analyses of samples and all the QC samples.
+Four more daily standards were analyzed with confirmation column on 05-30-23 and 05-31-23.
 Percent difference between initial calibration average response factors and the response factors calculated for each analyte from continuing calibrations were less than 15% for all analytes for both columns.

 4.6.4.
 Quality Control samples consisted of one method blank and one set of LCS/LCSD only.
-No sample was designated to be spiked as MS/MSD.
-The full explosive target list was spiked and reported for LCS/LCSD.
+No sample was spiked as MS/MSD.
+The entire explosive target lists were spiked and reported for LCS/LCSD.
 Percent recoveries (%R) were within the QAPP established QC limits.
 Raw data for both un-spiked sample and spiked QC samples were matching the reported values.